McLane Stadium: Events

 The first college football game in McLane Stadium was a 45–0 Baylor win over SMU, in the 2014 season opener, on August 31, 2014.
 The Bears followed up their first victory with a 70-6 win over FCS opponent Northwestern State.
+With the first points from an opponent being from Northwestern State Kicker, Chris Moore.

 In addition to sporting events, Baylor and the city of Waco plan to use the venue to host concerts and other community events such as The Gathering (a local gathering of churches on Palm Sunday).
 The stadium features the Baylor Club, a dining and event space located on the stadium's west side.
 The Baylor Club ballroom offers floor-to-ceiling windows overlooking the field and panoramic views of the Brazos River and Waco.

 Features

-The stadium is located on the north bank of the Brazos River, one of a few major college football stadiums (along with Neyland Stadium, Husky Stadium and Heinz Field) where fans can arrive at the stadium by boat.
+The stadium is located on the north bank of the Brazos River, one of a few major college football stadiums (along with Neyland Stadium, Husky Stadium and Acrisure Stadium) where fans can arrive at the stadium by boat.
 Fans can "sailgate" in the Baylor Basin, a cove that adjoins the stadium.

 The stadium contains 39 suites, 74 loge boxes, 1,200 outdoor club seats, 3,000 seats for the Baylor Line< student group, and 6,700 total student seats.